ArduPilot/ardupilot_wiki/copter/source/docs/what-you-need.rst

 use.

-Developers creating UAV vision applications should consider using a separate Companion Computer, or a Linux based autopilot board (e.g.
+Developers creating UAV vision applications should consider using a separate Companion Computer, or a Linux based autopilot board.
-:ref:`NAVIO+ <common-navio-overview>` or
-:ref:`Erle-Brain <common-erle-brain-linux-autopilot>`) which is capable of running both Copter and the image processing code.

 For more options, see the topic :ref:`Choosing a Flight Controller <common-choosing-a-flight-controller>`.